Part-of-The-Pack/faq/faq/outro.md

 Didn’t find what you were looking for?

-Please let us know by either inserting a comment (Select a sentence, click insert on the menu and select “comment”) or by sending an email to **helpdesk@partofthepack.com.**
+Please let us know by either sending an email to **helpdesk@partofthepack.com.** or via the chat icon in the bottom right of this screen.